ivan-hc/AM/README.md

  `conv {PROGRAM}`

- DESCRIPTION:	Download the installation scripts for "AM" and converts them to rootless installation scripts that can be installed locally.
+ DESCRIPTION:	Downloads the installation scripts for "AM" and converts them to rootless installation scripts that can be installed locally.
  ___________________________________________________________________________

 # Features